dmenne/gastempt/README.md

 ![Screenshot](tools/readme/screenshot.png)

-## Docker image

-The image cannot be compiled on the Docker hub because the build runs out of memory in the standard configuration.

 ### Installing Docker

 -   For Windows 10, you can get the installer from the [Docker store](https://docs.docker.com/desktop/windows/install/).
 For installation details, see [here](https://docs.docker.com/docker-for-windows/install/).\
 -   Linux users know how to install Docker anyway.
--   Docker should have at least 2 GB of memory; on Windows, use Settings from the Docker tray icon.
-If you want to build the Docker image, you need at least 4 GB and 2 cores; confusing error messages are being emitted when memory is low.

 ### Installing `gastempt`